WHAT IS FILMQUEST EXPRESS?

-The final date you can start making your film is no less than one month before each season’s start date.
+The final date you can start making your film is no less than one month before each festival’s official start date.
 We need to have your film so we can take stills to promote and schedule in the program guide.

 All completed films, unless they do not meet the guidelines laid out in our General Rules, will be screened together during a designated block at FilmQuest during the festival.

 All films, as long at they meet the contest rules and deadline submission, will be eligible for awards.
 Awards will be given out for Best Film (Grand Prize), 2nd and 3rd place, Best Director, Best Actor, Best Actress, Best Cinematography, Best Sound, Best Score, and Best Editing.
 The Grand Prize winner will be awarded the FilmQuest Cthulhu Trophy*, and will be voted on by FilmQuest’s Grand Jury (*only if there are enough teams that enter).
 It is often said that FilmQuest Express is the easiest way to win one.
 The remaining winners will receive plaques and possibly other prizes.